Beta This is a new way of showing guidance - your feedback will help us improve it.

 1. In R v Friskies Petcare UK Ltd 1, the Court of Appeal strongly recommended that whenever HSE prosecutes, it should set out in writing:

-any aggravating features in schedule form that HSE say exist in the present case 2.
-The schedule should refer to the relevant aggravating features as set out in Howe and the sentencing guidelines that are applicable to the case (i.e. the Magistrates Court sentencing guidelines and the Sentencing Council Guideline on health and safety cases causing death). .
-All of the relevant aggravating features should be set out from the outset..
+any aggravating features in schedule form that HSE say exist in the present case.
+The schedule should refer to the relevant aggravating features as set out the Definitive Guideline for sentencing health and safety cases – see the section on the sentencing hearing for further guidance.
+All of the relevant aggravating features should be set out from the outset.
 If a defendant pleads guilty on the basis set out in a Friskies schedule, then other aggravating features cannot be raised at a later sentencing hearing.

 3. If the defendant intends to plead guilty, the defence should submit a similar document, setting out the mitigating features which the court is to be invited to take into account.

-5. Further guidance on the preparation and service of Friskies schedules is given in the section Factors Relevant to Sentencing.
+5. Further guidance on the preparation and service of Friskies schedules is given in the section Preparing for the sentencing hearing.
 An example of a typical Friskies schedule and a suggested covering letter to the defence can be found in the section Model examples.